 The Grand Total

-Numbeo says that the average salary in Calgary is $4,970.66, which leaves just under $2,300 per month to pay any additional bills like student debt, credit card bills, and the like, along with saving up for travelling, a mortgage, and any emergencies that come up.
+Numbeo says that the average monthly salary in Calgary is $5,185.49.
+After expenses, this leaves just under $2,270 per month to pay any additional bills such as student loans, credit card bills, and the like, along with saving up for travelling, a mortgage, and any emergencies that come up.

-Most Calgarians know that the city is expensive to live in, more significantly if you are closer to downtown, so it’s no wonder that more and more people are heading for the suburbs, or shacking up with a partner or roommate.
+Most Calgarians know that the city is expensive to live in, especially as you get closer to downtown, so it’s no wonder that more and more people are heading for the suburbs, or shacking up with a partner or roommate.